michelenatale/Compress/TestBrotliDotNet/readme.md

 **Versioning** could also be implemented, especially in the FileInfosHeader class, for example, which would certainly be a good decision for future extensions.
 However, I am refraining from doing so because I do not see any urgent need for it, and the project is also licensed.
 So if anyone wants to take advantage of this, the option is there, which is also good.

-I consider more intensive **UnitTests** to be important, and I will do them at a later date.
-Especially with streams, it always makes sense to do special and customized unit tests.
+I consider more intensive **UnitTests and Benchmark** to be important, and I will do them at a later date.
+Especially with streams, it always makes sense to do special and customized UnitTests and Benchmark.
 However, the methods are designed in such a way that virtually all situations that can arise are avoided or caught by exception.

 And that brings us to the last point that still needs to be addressed, namely a **Logger**.
 I may do that at a later date as well.
 In principle, the setup is so quick that it doesn't take much time.
 Anyone who wants to can do this in advance for themselves.